Start Dropshipping: Things to Know Before You Do

 Long Shipping Times Is an Outdated Rumor

-Another big fear among new dropshippers is that shipping products from China takes months.
+Another big fear among dropshippers who have just started is that shipping products from China takes months.
 This isn’t true.
 This is an outdated rumor and it’s really solved by ePacket shipping.
 EPacket shipping takes about two to three weeks and comes with free tracking.
 But best of all, it’s really cheap.
 If shipping from China really did take months, other dropshippers would not be able to have sustainable businesses.
 Some suppliers on AliExpress even have US or European warehouses that let them ship to local customers within five to seven days.
 By the way, if you’re interested in shipping products from the US to American customers, here’s our list of products that come from US warehouses.

 I also wanna take the time to address something a little bit more sensitive than shipping times.
 US-China relations have been all over the news.
 And you may start seeing headlines or have seen headlines that make you worry that you won’t be able to start your business based on the state of those relations.
 There are no definitive answers as to what is happening yet.
 So our advice now is not to let these headlines scare you away from starting your business.
 When any major changes occur, we will be the first to let you know.